NauticusOfficial/help-center/docs/1_getting-started.md

 ![KYC-7](https://nauticus.exchange/help/images/Exchange/KYC-7.png)

 6. Finally, you’ll end up at the following screen which asks you to choose  which ID type you wish to upload.
 If you have a Passport, select this  option as the success rate for our automated system is much higher than  with other ID types.
-Driver License is the next best choice.
+Driver's Licence is the next best choice.
 Government  issued ID cards in languages "other than English" should be selected as a last resort.

 ![KYC-8](https://nauticus.exchange/help/images/Exchange/KYC-8.png)